New York Non-Resident Fishing License: Costs, Options & How to Buy

 Telegram

-If you’re an out‑of‑state angler, expect to pay $50 for an annual New York freshwater license, $28 for a 7‑day pass, or $10 for a 1‑day permit, with saltwater access requiring separate registration and potential additional fees.
-You’ll need a photo ID to buy online or from agents, who may charge small print/mail fees, and exemptions apply for certain groups and free fishing events.
-Continue and you’ll find purchase steps, documentation details, and jurisdiction notes.
+If you’re an out-of-state angler, you can expect to pay $50 for an annual New York freshwater license, $28 for a 7-day pass, or $10 for a 1-day permit.
+Saltwater fishing requires separate registration and may involve additional fees.
+You’ll need a photo ID whether you buy online or from an agent, who might charge a small print or mail fee.
+Exemptions apply for certain groups and during free fishing events.
+Keep reading for the purchase steps, required documents, and border-water rules.

 Overview of Non-Resident Fishing License Rates